Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Introduction

-One rigorous similarity between trees and cosmic webs is already known: trees are often structural spiderwebs (in equilibrium if entirely in compression), and therefore share geometric underpinnings with the cosmic web.
-But a difference between a tree and the cosmic web is that trees are compact, with a single branch.
+One rigorous similarity between trees and cosmic webs is already known: trees are often structural spiderwebs (in equilibrium, if entirely in either tension or compression), and therefore share geometric underpinnings with the cosmic web.
+But a difference between a tree and the cosmic web is that trees are compact, with a single trunk.
 The cosmic web, on the other hand, is in principle an infinite, percolating structure (if observed on a constant, recent timeslice).
 Locally though, cosmic-web patches around haloes can resemble trees.
 In particular, this resemblance comes out if we look at the accretion pattern that underlies a halo.

 We call the web formed by matter as it collapsed in the past into a halo or galaxy a {\it root system}.
 In this introductory work, we just analyze haloes, but also touch on what we expect for galaxy root systems.
 A root system is a projection of a halo through time, instead of space; it is the projected ensemble of matter trajectories, or pathlines, for all particles that end up in the halo.
-Pathlines are common concepts in fluid mechanics, so it might seem that we are making an unduly big deal out of this.
-But a couple of choices make it particularly interesting, to our knowledge not explored before, cosmologically: (1) we view it in comoving coordinates, so infall dominates other motions; and (2) we subtract off any halo bulk motions that might obscure the infall pattern; we keep the centroid of the protohalo that eventually forms the halo in the same place at each snapshot that we use to render it.
+Pathlines are common concepts in fluid mechanics.
+But a couple of choices make the pattern they form particularly interesting, to our knowledge not explored before, cosmologically: (1) we view it in comoving coordinates, so infall dominates other motions; and (2) we subtract off any halo bulk motions that might obscure the infall pattern; we keep the centroid of the protohalo that eventually forms the halo in the same place at each snapshot that we use to render it.

 An essential concept in galaxy formation is a galaxy or halo merger tree \citep[e.g.][]{SrisawatEtal2013}, which should usually correspond closely to the root systems we define.
 But `tree' in `merger tree' refers to the abstract computer-science concept of nodes in a hierarchy, rather than a physical geometric branching structure.